-- · Minimize monthly payments to maximize available cash - · Aggressively repay to minimize total interest paid - Qualify for Public Service Loan Forgiveness, or - Make things easier by having only one servicer
+- Minimize monthly payments to maximize available cash - Aggressively repay to minimize total interest paid - Qualify for Public Service Loan Forgiveness, or - Make things easier by having only one servicer

 In a world of high-debt (for some), fast-change and lots of options, you should be strategic in your approach to student loan repayment.
-Your current situation, your future aspirations and your financial goals are what should together determine your repayment strategy.
+Your current situation, future aspirations, and financial goals should all play a part in determining your repayment strategy.